|Nutrition Facts (per serving)|

 Brighten up your party with a sparkling punch that has a lovely floral accent.
 The cranberry elderflower Champagne punch is a simple recipe that comes together in just minutes and its flavor will fascinate all of your guests.

 This recipe is extremely easy to mix up, even at the last minute.
 It combines the sweet elderflower taste of St. Germain Liqueur with cranberry and lemon juices and finishes it off with a double dose of sparkle.
 The result is a refreshing drink that is perfect for spring and summer parties.

-- In a large pitcher, combine the elderflower liqueur, cranberry and lemon juices, and simple syrup.
+In a large pitcher, combine the elderflower liqueur, cranberry and lemon juices, and simple syrup.

-- Stir well and refrigerate overnight.
+Stir well and refrigerate overnight.

-- When it's time for service, pour the spiked juice mix into a punch bowl and top with sparkling wine and soda.
+When it's time for service, pour the spiked juice mix into a punch bowl and top with sparkling wine and soda.

+- To give the punch a lighter profile, use white cranberry juice.
 It's a perfect complement to the elderflower and allows the florals to shine a little brighter.
-Also, white cranberry is not quite as sweet as the red cranberry we're so familiar with.
+Also, white cranberry is not quite as sweet as the more common red cranberry juice.

-Like sangrias, it's best to mix up the base of the punch and allow it to rest in the refrigerator overnight.
-This helps marry the flavors and creates a more uniform taste.
+- Like sangrias, it's best to mix up the base of the punch and allow it to rest in the refrigerator overnight.
+This helps to marry the flavors and creates a more uniform taste.
 Yet, if you didn't plan ahead and need a quick punch right before the party, it will work out just fine.

 Ice or No Ice?